Facts About Migraines

 - Check out D.B.’s story.
 After taking this process to its limits, D.B. finally found significant relief from regular migraine headaches through lens tints.

 “I am not tired at the end of my work day due to the exposure to the fluorescent lighting, nor do I get migraines as easily.
 I can tolerate being at work, and I do not have to consider quitting my job.
 It is amazing.”
 (D.B. in Relieve migraines with tinted contact lenses by Optometry Times)

 Remember that the quality of the eyewear matters, whether precision tinted or not.
-Tinted eyewear, especially those that bring relief to migraine sufferers, are not simply a summer fashion accessory.
+Tinted eyewear is not simply a summer fashion accessory, especially those that bring relief to migraine sufferers.

 “As with many aspects of migraine, there is no clear-cut answer.
 What is effective for one person will have no impact on the next, so it is largely up to each individual to find his or her own unique solutions.
 But anything that gives some control over unpredictable situations is worth looking into, and for light triggers, tinted lenses could provide some relief.”
 (Can Tinted Glasses… Migraine Relief Center)

 When investigating lens tint to reduce light sensitivity as a migraine trigger, be aware of several essential warnings.

 First, some people find that lens colors can actually trigger a migraine attack.
 Studies show that tinted lenses can be helpful for migraine relief, but they also indicate that the wrong type of tint can make migraines worse.

 Second, exacerbated light sensitivity concerns those who find relief from excessively dark lenses.
 Wearing dark glasses indoors can significantly worsen light sensitivity in the long run.
 This is why finding tints that filter only the most harmful wavelengths is a better option.